varnish/Varnish-Book/varnish_book.rst

 .. table 12

-.. csv-table:: Table :counter:`tables`: Cache-control argument for each context
+.. csv-table:: Table :counter:`table`: Cache-control argument for each context
    :name: Cache-control argument for each context
    :delim: |
    :header-rows: 1